 - Outlining the consequences for refusing help.
 An intervention is a chance for each member of the group to stop enabling the addiction.
 This means every person must outline how his or her relationship to the addict will change if help is refused.
 Without these consequences, loved ones will remain in the trap of the addiction, and can continually be manipulated.
 Common consequences include withdrawal of shelter or financial support, or cessation of contact with the addict.

-If you have a loved one struggling with an addiction, Toronto Addiction Centres can help you find a rehab centre that has trained interventionists.
+If you have a loved one struggling with an addiction, Addiction Rehab Centres Canada can help you find a rehab centre that has trained interventionists.